Simon Baruch: Early life and education

 Baruch began his career as a surgeon in the American Civil War; serving in the Confederate States Army and reportedly entering the service "without even having lanced a boil."
 He initially accepted a commission as assistant surgeon of the 3rd South Carolina Battalion on April 4, 1862, and in August of that same year, he transferred to the 13th Mississippi Infantry Regiment, in the position of surgeon.
 During the war, Baruch gained considerable surgical experience.
 After the Confederate defeat at Gettysburg in July 1863, he stayed on to treat the wounded for six weeks.
 Afterwards, he was imprisoned at Fort McHenry in Baltimore, Maryland, and he returned to his unit in December 1863.
-Following a period of ill health, he returned to the 13th Mississippi Regiment 6 months later, and he served until the end of the war.
+Following a period of ill health, he returned to the 13th Mississippi Regiment six months later, and he served until the end of the war.

+At age six, Bernard Baruch and his eight year old brother Herman discovered an old trunk which contained their father's Confederate uniform as well as the robes and regalia of a Ku Klux Klan member.
+Simon's Klan activities became a point of pride for Bernard, in that he approved of the Klan's opposition to carpetbaggers and scalawags and believed it did not oppose Jews, Catholics, or free African-Americans.

-After the war, Baruch remained in the South during the Reconstruction Era, where he practiced medicine and authored a widely read pamphlet on "Bayonet Wounds".
-In 1865, Baruch went to New York City, where he worked for one year in a postgraduate position as an attending physician to the Medical Polyclinic of the North-Eastern Dispensary in the Hell's Kitchen, Manhattan district of Manhattan – a bastion of poor and working-class people.
+In late 1865 Baruch went to New York City, where he worked as an attending physician to the Medical Polyclinic of the North-Western Dispensary in the Hell's Kitchen, Manhattan district of Manhattan – a bastion of poor and working-class people.
 There, Baruch tended to patients who were suffering from communicable infection, most of whom lacked access to clean bath water, fresh air, and sunshine.
-A year later, Dr. Baruch returned to Camden, South Carolina, in 1867.
+Dr. Baruch returned to Camden, South Carolina, in 1867.